Participer au site avec un Tip

 Skip spaces after delimiter.

-skiprows : list-like, int or callable, optional
+skiprows : int, list of int or Callable, optional

-Line numbers to skip (0-indexed) or number of lines to skip (int)
+Line numbers to skip (0-indexed) or number of lines to skip (``int``)

 at the start of the file.